Webinar: The Future of QA in the AI World. Register Now.

 Have you ever encountered a test case where you need to test the same scenario multiple times by changing the input data?
 In such a situation, manually changing the test data each time can be tedious, especially if the test itself is automated.
 It would help if you had a way to build your test data so that you can run a given test with varying inputs, and this is precisely what the data-driven testing approach is all about.
 If you often find yourself needing to work with different permutations of parameter values, then this is your way ahead.

-What is data-driven testing?
+What is Data-driven Testing?

 Data-driven testing is a great way to optimize your testing strategy.
 This approach focuses on segregating the test logic from the data set.
-This helps decouple the two so that changes can be made easily to necessary portions of the tests.
+This helps decouple the two so that changes can be made easily to the necessary portions of the tests.
 You could provide this data set in the form of files that are in XML, SQL database, Excel sheets, CSV, or other formats.
 Through this form of testing, the expectation is to mimic real-world data formats so that the system is thoroughly vetted before release.
 This can be achieved by mimicking production databases using data masking or using services or methods that generate such data.

 For example, you need to test a sign-up form that requires the user’s name, phone number, and email address.
 While doing so, you want to make sure that you also check numerous negative scenarios, such as an invalid phone number or email address format.
-This means that you want to fill out the same sign-up form multiple times but with different input parameters.
+This means that you want to fill out the same sign-up form multiple times, but with different input parameters.

-The goal behind data-driven testing is to focus on organizing the code in such a way that the data set values can be sent in as parameters.
-Hence it is also known as parameterized testing.
+The goal behind data-driven testing is to focus on organizing the code in such a way that the dataset values can be sent in as parameters.
+Hence, it is also known as parameterized testing.
 During run time, for each iteration of the test case, the parameter variables are replaced by data values.

 This approach is best used when: